Published on September 11th, 2018

 AC-Cent-Tchu-Ate the Positive.
 EE-Lim-A-Nate the Negative.

-With this in mind, when displaying your different packages/plans side by side, highlight what each one includes and downplay features that are excluded.
+With this in mind, when displaying your different options side by side, highlight what each one includes and downplay features that are excluded.

 This keeps the reader’s focus on the benefits they are receiving at each price point, rather giving them a reason to resist or think they’re getting the short end of the stick.

-Pros Who Got It Right: Xero.
-Though lengthier than that of Geoloqi, Xero does a great job of laying out all of their product's available features by listing them down the side of their pricing page.
+Pros Who Got It Right: Buffer.
+Though lengthier than that of Geoloqi, Buffer does a great job of laying out all of their product's available features by listing them down the side of their pricing page.

-As you move across and down the page, bright green check marks make it clear what features are included in each plan, while those that aren’t are subtly left blank.
+As you move across and down the page, bright green check marks make it clear what features are included in each plan, while those that aren’t are subtly "dashed out."

-The design’s vibrant and inviting approach directs the reader’s attention immediately to the value.
-What’s “missing” becomes an after-thought.
+The design’s vibrant and inviting approach direct the reader’s attention immediately to the value, making what’s “missing” an after-thought.

 Options are great.
 Too many options are stressful.
 This is the psychological state of “Analysis Paralysis” in a nutshell.

-When people arrive on your page, you want them to act, not stare like a deer in the headlights, unsure what to do, so don’t bog them down with too many packages (especially if the difference is only a matter of a few small features.)
+When people arrive on your page, you want them to act, not stare like a deer in the headlights, unsure what to do.

 With Tip 3 and Analysis Paralysis in mind, another way to avoid overwhelming your audience is by identifying your “most popular” or “recommended” plan.